EDA in Individual Mode

 Configure an EDA Session

-The eda_data_config file is a configuration file that maps the name of one or more datasets to the columns to be pulled.
+The eda_individual_data_config file is a configuration file that maps the name of one or more datasets to the columns to be pulled.
 Dataset names and column names are specified as key-value pairs in the file.

 For each pair, the keys are dataset names that are expected for the EDA analysis.
 The values are a list of corresponding columns.
 The list of columns can be specified as column names (strings), column indices (integers), or a blank list to retrieve all columns from that particular dataset.